Free Alternatives to Frutiger

 What is the best free alternative to Frutiger?

-Hind is the best free alternative to Frutiger with 82% similarity.
+Hind is the best free alternative to Frutiger with a FontAlternatives similarity score of 82%.
 It shares similar proportions and characteristics while being available under the OFL-1.1 license for both personal and commercial use at no cost.

 Can I use Hind commercially?